Plumbing and Heating Technician

 Plumbing and Heating Technicians provide plumbing and heating engineering support to operational units at home and abroad.

-The Plumbing and Heating Technician job is one of seven Construction Engineering positions involved in the supply of all construction, civil, electrical and mechanical engineering services in support of Canadian Forces operations worldwide.
+The Plumbing and Heating Technician job is one of seven Construction Engineering positions involved in the supply of all construction, civil, electrical and mechanical engineering services in support of Forces operations worldwide.
 The primary responsibilities of the Plumbing and Heating Technician are to:

 - Install and maintain interior plumbing systems